 How does the experience of an adventure like this differ from that of an ultra-race?

-‘To be honest, this particular adventure didn’t differ greatly from that of an ultra race.
+‘To be honest, this particular adventure didn’t differ greatly from that of an ultra-race.
 I packed incredibly light, spent long days on the bike, ate lots of sugary food from 7-11 stores and at times wished that I could have slept for longer!

 But there was no pressure for me to reach certain checkpoints for a brevet stamp, no one chasing me, nobody for me to chase, and no set route that I had to follow.
-Adventure racing is great and I really enjoy it, however what I really enjoy about adventure cycling is the unknown, and as such I don’t like having to follow a set path.
+Adventure racing is great and I really enjoy it, however, what I really enjoy about adventure cycling is the unknown, and as such, I don’t like having to follow a set path.

-Throughout my time in Taiwan I spotted lots of small paved roads that went deep into the jungle, and if I had been racing I wouldn’t have had the opportunity to follow such roads and explore.
-I also love capturing memories of my adventures with photos, and in a race environment it’s just not feasible to stop and shoot images every few hours.
+Throughout my time in Taiwan, I spotted lots of small paved roads that went deep into the jungle, and if I had been racing I wouldn’t have had the opportunity to follow such roads and explore.
+I also love capturing memories of my adventures with photos, and in a race environment, it’s just not feasible to stop and shoot images every few hours.

 What advice would you offer to anyone thinking of a bicycle adventure in Taiwan?

 ‘I would first say to anyone that they are free to contact me on my website if they need any advice.
 Having already completed a loop of Taiwan I can help to plan people’s own adventures and point them in the right direction, depending on their ability.
-This document is also a fantastic resource if you’re looking to complete a less extreme ride around Taiwan.

 The beauty of the country is that, relatively speaking, its quite small, and as such you can ride through the mountains, along the coast and into the cities all within the same day.
 But, as I mentioned earlier, the weather can be unpredictable, so be sure to pack suitable clothing.

 There are also fifty different species of snakes in Taiwan, so be prepared!
 I didn’t have any ‘dangerous encounters’, but I did see them – lots of them.
-I took a bivvy with me to camp in in case of emergency but in hindsight, having seen such a huge number of snakes, would probably have preferred to have kept riding through the night.
+I took a bivvy with me to camp in in case of emergency but in hindsight, having seen such a huge number of snakes, I would probably have preferred to have kept riding through the night.
 I don’t fancy the idea of waking up to a python spooning me…’

 What pack setup did you use?

 ‘I packed incredibly light for Taiwan.
-Given the sheer number of vertical meters to climb, it was in my best interest to keep weight to a minimum, and as such I was able to squeeze almost all of my equipment into the Apidura Backcountry Frame Pack (6L).
+Given the sheer number of vertical meters to climb, it was in my best interest to keep weight to a minimum, and as such I was able to squeeze almost all of my equipment into the Apidura Expedition Frame Pack (6.5L).
 I then used a Top Tube Pack to store food and snacks throughout the day and an Accessory Pocket on the handlebars for extra items that would not quite fit in my frame bag.’